genomic-medicine-sweden/nallo/docs/usage.md

 Turned off with `--skip_snv_annotation`.

+!!!tip

+    If variants are annotated with allele frequecies, these can be used in the `annotate_rhocallviz` subworkflow to generate plots with regions of autozygosity from [chromograph](https://github.com/Clinical-Genomics/chromograph).
+This subworkflow is off by default (since the pipeline doesn't require annotation with allele frequencies).
+Therefore, it can be _turned on_ by setting `--skip_annotate_rhocall=false`.

 #### Rank SNVs and INDELs

 This subworkflow ranks SNVs, and relies on the alignment, SNV calling and SNV annotation subworkflows.
 It requires the following additional files: